toksaitov/server-project/Readme.md

 ## What to Submit

-1. In your private course repository that was given to you by the instructor during the lecture, create the path `project-3/`.
-2. Put the `server_optimized.c` file into that directory.
-3. Commit and push your repository through Git.
-Submit the last commit URL to Canvas before the deadline.
+Commit and push your changes to the private repository provided by your instructor.
+Submit the URL of your last commit to Moodle before the deadline.

 ## Deadline

-Check Canvas for information about the deadlines.
+Check Moodle for information about the deadlines.

 ## Documentation